rainbowchook/my-store-app/README.md

 This project is a POC of an e-commerce store.

-It was created with Create React App and hosted here: [https://prismatic-bonbon-51d1ae.netlify.app/](https://prismatic-bonbon-51d1ae.netlify.app/).
+It was created with Create React App and hosted securely here: [https://prismatic-bonbon-51d1ae.netlify.app/](https://prismatic-bonbon-51d1ae.netlify.app/), and as an S3 bucket static website here: [http://blue-bug-bucket.s3-website-ap-southeast-2.amazonaws.com/](http://blue-bug-bucket.s3-website-ap-southeast-2.amazonaws.com/)

 **Testing of Stripe payment**
 Stripe integration is in developer test mode - no charges will be made to actual cards.
 Test cards by country found here: [https://stripe.com/docs/testing?testing-method=card-numbers#international-cards] (https://stripe.com/docs/testing?testing-method=card-numbers#international-cards)